andyruwruw-development/STEM4Kids/md/server/server.md

 ```
 GET /api/locations
 ```
-You can create the previous function as such -
+You can create the previous function as -
 ```
 router.get("/", async (req, res) => {

 });
 ```
+because the first two items are removed by the router.

 More to note, `async (req, res) => { }` is syntax for JavaScript to run the function between the brackets with `req(request)` and `res(response)` as parameters.

 An `async` function is a long subject.
-All I usually take away from it is it's (<-- that was cool) enabling of you to use `await`.
-To be discussed in a few paragraphs.
+All I usually take away from it is it's (<-- it its is it isn't is it) enabling of you to use `await`.
+I'll talk about that in a little bit.

 Say we wanted to find an item from within the *Mongo Database* called `Item`.